Aidar5/nattoeng/docs/source/book/03_start/1_ipython.rst

     In [3]: 2**3
     Out[3]: 8

-In Ipython, input and output are marked:
+In IPython, input and output are marked:

 -  In - user input data
--  Out is the result that returns the command (if any)
+-  Out - the result that the command returns (if any)
--  Nmbers after In or Out are sequential numbers of executed commands in the current Ipython session
+-  Numbers after In or Out are sequential numbers of executed commands in the current IPython session

 Example of string output by function print():